 (ii) Describe any item that requires the Service’s approval and estimate its cost.
-Examples are preaward costs, capital improvements or expenditures, real property acquisitions, or equipment purchases.
+Examples are pre-award costs, capital improvements or expenditures, real property acquisitions, or equipment purchases.

 (iii) Include a schedule of payments to finish the project if an agency proposes to use funds from two or more annual apportionments.